ZCarbonCoin/ZCarbonCoin/README.md

 confidentiality of transaction metadata.
 Technical details are available in the Zcash [Protocol Specification](https://github.com/zcash/zips/raw/master/protocol/protocol.pdf).

-This software is the Zclassic client.
-It downloads and stores the entire history of Zclassic transactions; depending on the speed of your computer and network connection, the synchronization process could take a day or more once the blockchain has reached a significant size.
+This software is the ZCarbonCoin client.
+It downloads and stores the entire history of ZCarbonCoin transactions; depending on the speed of your computer and network connection, the synchronization process could take a day or more once the blockchain has reached a significant size.